JoeyyScott/Gamer-Supplies/README.md

 ## Included in **404/500.html** is:

 **Error Content**:
-+ Contains a section explaining to the user that the page they tried to access does not exist.
++ A section explaining to the user that the page they tried to access does not exist.
 + A button which allows the user to return to the homepage.

 ## These features are included throughout the site and thus do not fall into a specific page

+**Fully Responsive Design**:
++ In the development of this project I have utilized a mobile first design approach to ensure all content is displayed on the smallest screen sizes.
++ This is scaled up to medium and large screens through the use of Bootstrap custom classes (namely the grid system).
++ This has allowed me to customize the whole site to be responsive across all screen sizes that I have tested (see [TESTING.md](TESTING.md)).

 **Bootstrap Toasts**:
 + Bootstrap toasts are prebuilt notifications that are customized to suit the theme of the site, the action that has occured and display relevant messages based on this.